 Organic herb gardening has become very popular, and it is easy to do.
 Unlike grocery store products, you will know your herbs are fresh and pesticide free.
 Organic herbs taste better, they smell better, and they will save your money in the long run.

-Herbs can be grown inside as well as outside and fall into four categories: medicinal, ornamental, aromatic and culinary.
-Just because an herb is placed in a particular group, doesn't mean it only has one purpose.
+Herbs can be grown inside and outside and fall into four categories: medicinal, ornamental, aromatic, and culinary.
+Just because an herb is placed in a particular group doesn't mean it only has one purpose.

 For example, borage is an edible herb that tastes like cucumber, offers a pleasant aroma, and is used medicinally as a muscle and joint anti-inflammatory.
 Borage could also be used as an ornamental with its striking blue blooms that attract butterflies and honeybees.

 Medicinal, Ornamental, Aromatic, and Culinary

-People have been growing herbs for medicinal purposes for thousands of years.
-Various herbs can be used in salves, poultices, and tinctures.
-Herbs help treat a wide range of ailments from stomach aches to dandruff.
-The fresh juices from the jewelweed offer quick relief for itchy skin, especially rashes from poison ivy, and boiled hollyhock petals can reduce swollen mucous membranes as well as relieve sore throats and sinus inflammation.
+People have been growing herbs for medicinal purposes for thousands of years; You can use various herbs in salves, poultices, and tinctures.
+Herbs help treat a wide range of ailments, from stomach aches to dandruff.
+The fresh juices from the jewelweed offer quick relief for itchy skin, especially rashes from poison ivy, and boiled hollyhock petals can reduce swollen mucous membranes and relieve sore throats and sinus inflammation.

 Licorice, hyssop, and chamomile are considered ornamental herbs because they are pretty in the garden; Aromatic herbs such as lavender are used in soaps and perfumes.
 Other edible herbs such as fennel, dill, lemongrass, and mint have pleasant aromas.
 Most people are familiar with culinary herbs such as basil, bay leaves, chives, and cilantro.

 Indoor and Outdoor Gardens

 Indoor herb gardens can be just as successful as outdoor gardens if conditions are optimal.
-The starter herbs need to be planted in containers that have a hole in the bottom for proper drainage.
-Keep the soils moist, but not soggy.
+The starter herbs need to be planted in containers with a hole in the bottom for proper drainage.
+Keep the soils moist but not soggy.
 If the roots of the herbs are soaking in water, then the plants will die.
-It is usually a good idea to mix some sand or gravel in the potting soil to help with drainage.
+It is usually a good idea to mix sand or gravel in the potting soil to help with drainage.